IdentityServer/IdentityServer4/docs/quickstarts/5_entityframework.rst

 IdentityServer4.EntityFramework
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-``IdentityServer4.EntityFramework`` implements the required stores and services using the following DbContext’s:
+``IdentityServer4.EntityFramework`` implements the required stores and services using the following DbContexts:

     * ConfigurationDbContext - used for configuration data such as clients, resources, and scopes
     * PersistedGrantDbContext - used for temporary operational data such as authorization codes, and refresh tokens